Raunakkumar007/Currency-Converter-Java/README.md

-# Currency-Converter-Java
-Currency Converter (Java GUI Application)
-📌 Project Overview

-The Currency Converter is a Java-based desktop application built using Java Swing for the graphical user interface (GUI).
-It allows users to convert an amount from one currency to another using predefined exchange rates.

-This project demonstrates:

-Object-Oriented Programming (OOP)

-Java Swing GUI development

-Event handling

-HashMap usage for storing currency rates

-Custom UI components (Rounded Buttons & Hover Effects)

-🚀 Features

-✅ User-friendly graphical interface

-✅ Currency selection (From / To) using dropdown menus

-✅ Amount input field

-✅ Real-time conversion on button click

-✅ Attractive modern UI design

-✅ Rounded button with hover effect

-✅ Error handling for invalid inputs

-🖥️ Technologies Used

-Java

-Java Swing

-AWT (Abstract Window Toolkit)

-HashMap (for storing currency rates)

-📂 Project Structure
-Currency_Converter.java
-README.md
-⚙️ How It Works

-User enters the amount.

-User selects the source currency.

-User selects the target currency.

-Clicks the Convert button.

-The program:

-Converts the amount to USD (base currency).

-Converts USD to the selected target currency.

-Displays the final converted amount.

-🔄 Conversion Formula
+# 💱 Currency Converter – Java GUI Application

+## 📖 Description

+**Currency Converter** is a desktop application developed in Java using Swing for the graphical user interface.
+The application allows users to convert an amount from one currency to another using predefined exchange rates.

+This project demonstrates Java GUI development, event-driven programming, and object-oriented concepts.

+---

+## 🚀 Features

+* User-friendly graphical interface
+* Currency selection using dropdown menus (From / To)
+* Amount input field
+* Instant conversion on button click
+* Attractive modern UI design
+* Rounded button with hover effect
+* Proper error handling for invalid input

+---

+## 🛠️ Technologies Used

+* Java (JDK 8 or higher)
+* Java Swing
+* AWT (Abstract Window Toolkit)
+* HashMap (for storing currency exchange rates)

+---

+## 💵 Supported Currencies

+* USD – United States Dollar
+* INR – Indian Rupee
+* EUR – Euro
+* GBP – British Pound
+* JPY – Japanese Yen

+*Note: Exchange rates are predefined inside the program.*

+---

+## ⚙️ How the Application Works

+1. The user enters an amount.
+2. Selects the source currency.
+3. Selects the target currency.
+4. Clicks the **Convert** button.
+5. The program:

+   * Converts the amount into USD (base currency).
+   * Converts USD into the selected target currency.
+6. Displays the final converted result on the screen.

+### 🔄 Conversion Formula

 USD = Amount / FromRate
 ConvertedAmount = USD × ToRate
-💵 Supported Currencies

-USD (United States Dollar)

-INR (Indian Rupee)

-EUR (Euro)

-GBP (British Pound)

-JPY (Japanese Yen)

-(Exchange rates are predefined inside the program.)

-▶️ How to Run the Project

-Install Java (JDK 8 or higher).

-Save the file as:
+---

+## 📂 Project Structure

 Currency_Converter.java
+README.md

+---

+## ▶️ How to Run the Project

+### Step 1: Save the File

+Save the Java file as:

+Currency_Converter.java

+### Step 2: Compile the Program

-Open Command Prompt or Terminal.
+Open Command Prompt or Terminal in the project folder and run:

-Compile the program:

 javac Currency_Converter.java

-Run the program:
+### Step 3: Run the Program

 java Currency_Converter

+---

-🎨 UI Highlights
+## 🎨 User Interface Highlights

-Clean card-style layout
+* Clean and centered layout
+* Modern fonts

-Soft background theme
+* Soft background theme

-Modern fonts
+* Card-style design

-Rounded button with hover effect
+* Rounded button with hover effect

-Professional desktop application look
+* Professional desktop application look

+---

-📚 Learning Outcomes
+## 📚 Learning Outcomes

-By building this project, you will understand:
+By completing this project, you will understand:

-Java Swing layout managers
+* Java Swing components

-Event-driven programming
+* Layout managers
+* Event handling

-GUI component styling
+* GUI styling

-Custom component creation

-Handling user input and exceptions
+* Exception handling
+* Object-oriented programming concepts

+---

-🔮 Future Enhancements
+## 🔮 Future Enhancements

-🌍 Real-time exchange rates using API
+* Integration with real-time currency exchange API

-🌙 Dark mode support
+* Dark mode support

-🔄 Swap currency button
+* Swap currency button

-🏳 Currency flag icons

-📊 Historical rate chart
+* Currency flags

-💾 Database integration
+* Database integration
+* Historical exchange rate charts

+---

-👨‍💻 Author
+## 👨‍💻 Author

 Your Name
 Java GUI Project – Currency Converter

+---

-📄 License
+## 📄 License

-This project is for educational purposes.
+This project is created for educational purposes.